-You should keep a learning diary to record your reflections as you progress through the programme.
+You should keep a learning diary to record your coaching and mentoring interactions and subsequent reflections on them as you progress through the programme.
 The style your diary takes is up to you.
 It could be a series of dated bullet points or more detailed analytical text.
 However, we recommend you keep a separate entry for each key event you choose so you can track progress and thinking as you record personal reflections.
 It can be helpful to use your diary to organise any attempts you make to plan to apply the ideas to your work place and record outcomes.
 You can also keep track of open issues and next steps.

-The learning diary is a private, confidential journal and will not be submitted as part of the assessment however we will ask you to select and submit some extracts of it to demonstrate it exists and the quality of reflection contained therein.
+The learning diary is a private, confidential journal and is not required as part of the assessment however you may like to submit some extracts of it in your Appendix that you then refer to in your case studies and/or developmental journey essay.
 We find that candidates who regularly keep such a diary find the submission process and the preparation of the required evidence a more valuable experience.